 In the absence of theoretical knowledge, misconceptions and superstition rage

 Please note that Johan Sundberg is not affiliated with VocalPedagogy.com and we do not disclose contact information.
-We hope you enjoy the interview!
+We hope you enjoyed the interview!